 Most jobs in the NHS are covered by the Agenda for Change (AfC) pay system.
 This pay system covers all staff (including healthcare science staff) except doctors, dentists and the most senior managers.
 Healthcare science staff in analytical toxicology in the NHS will typically be on AfC bands 6 – 9, depending on their precise role and level of responsibility.

 Healthcare science staff in analytical toxicology will usually work a standard 37.5 hours per week.
 They may work a shift pattern.
 Terms and conditions can vary for employers outside the NHS.

 - Where the role can lead Expand / Collapse

-Healthcare science staff working as clinical scientists can apply for Higher Specialist Scientific Training (HSST) leading to consultant status.
+Healthcare science staff working as clinical scientists can apply for Higher Specialist Scientist Training (HSST) leading to consultant status.
 Other opportunities within analytical toxicology include clinical academia, specialist research and management.

 Healthcare scientists often lead research and innovation, in support of the best possible patient care.
 In analytical toxicology, you’re involved in research such as developing methods to detect and identify novel drugs of abuse.